Bewcastle Castle: History

-Bewcastle Castle was reputedly destroyed by Cromwell in 1641.
+Bewcastle Castle was reputedly destroyed by Cromwell in the 1640s.
 The castle was in a state of ruin by the 17th century, and although much of the stone was removed for nearby buildings, much of the gatehouse with its internal garderobe still remains.

 The element "castle" in the place-name Bewcastle probably refers to the Roman fort within which it was built, giving rise to the unusual repetition of the word in the castle name.
 However, the Ordnance Survey gives the name as Bew Castle.